Creating a package

 * `-d, --description`: Package description

-* `--insert-after`: Insert after a specific package
+* `--insert-after`: Insert the entry after a named package

 ### Unlocked Package